About the GP

-Midwives at the hospital or child and family health nurses at your community health centre are likely to have useful suggestions for finding and choosing a GP.
-You can also ask your local pharmacist or any other health professional you see.
+Midwives at the hospital or child and family health nurses at your community health centre are likely to have good suggestions for finding and choosing a GP.
+You can also ask your local pharmacist or any other health professionals you see.

 Changing your GP